 How To Adjust Air Duct Damper

 To adjust the damper lever, you will need to turn it to the left or right.
 If you want to close the damper, you will need to turn the damper lever in the opposite direction of the duct.
 If you want to open the damper, you will need to make sure it is running in line with the flex duct.
-You can also adjust the air duct damper so it is partially open.
+You can also adjust the damper of the furnace or air conditioner so it is partially open.

-Information about air duct cleaning services near me can be found here
+Information about air duct cleaning can be found here

 Monitor Ambient Air Temperatures